pbufio/pbuf-cli/README.md

 ### Private repositories and authentication

-To authenticate with repositories that require authentication, `pbuf` uses `.netrc` file.
+To authenticate with repositories that require authentication, `pbuf-cli` uses `.netrc` file.
 Ensure your `.netrc` file is properly configured in your home directory with credentials.

 ---